Back to Library

 Exercise Guide

-How to do a box jump
+How to do box jump

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The box jump is an explosive plyometric exercise that builds lower-body power, speed, and coordination.
 Jumping onto a sturdy box requires a powerful contraction of the glutes, quads, and calves.
 It is highly effective for increasing vertical leap and athletic performance.
 This dynamic movement also elevates the heart rate, making it a great addition to metabolic conditioning and high-intensity interval training.